dianaalvarezz/Personal-Website/README.md

 ## Contact

 I'm always open to feedback, suggestions, or opportunities to collaborate.
-Please feel free to reach out through the contact form on the website or directly via email at [Insert Your Email].
+Please feel free to reach out through the contact form on the website or directly via email at diana.alvarez7403@gmail.com.

 Thank you for visiting dianasaray.com!